allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## The prototype
 I will not be original here — for the first prototype version the REST API sounds like something reasonable.
 Do we care about other infrastructure at the moment?
 Persistence?
 No!
 In the previous commits a map-based persistence is used for unit tests and this solution is good enough to start with.
-As long as the system will not be restarted, of course.
+As long as the system is not restarted, of course.

 What is important at this stage?
-We are introducing A-P-I — this is a separate layer, so it is quite important to ensure that domain classes are not exposed to the outside world — and that we do not introduce dependency to API into the domain.
+We are introducing A-P-I — this is a separate layer, so it is crucial to ensure that domain classes are not exposed to the outside world — and that we do not introduce dependency to API into the domain.
 ####### [github](https://github.com/michal-kowalcze/clean-architecture-example/commit/b1d1c3fe3901d9328bdfaf560331d35131f8224b)